About Us

 The title of the week goes to Jimbo Jimbo, who has been reading I, Fatty by using Jerry Stahl:

 A mock autobiography of Roscoe ‘Fatty’ Arbuckle is starting an early movie legend’s upward thrust and fall.
-It’s a hell of an unhappy story, info an example of how low the gutter press will go to bump up sales, and shows that the United States’ religious zealots have their roots, each in condemnation and narrow-minded belief.
+It’s a hell of an unhappy story, an example of how low the gutter press will go to bump up sales, and shows that the United States’ religious zealots have their roots, each in condemnation and narrow-minded belief.
 A cracking study.

 A German mystery, The Night of the Generals by way of Hans Hellmut Kirst (translated through J Maxwell Brownjohn), has impressed interwar: